 1. Whether Electoral Literacy Club (ELC) has been set up in the College?
 The institution form the ELC -ELC is also important as other initiatives which have been taken by the educational institution for communal harmony and social integration for the national interest.
 The official's government department visited and oriented to the students and faculty members.
-Our students and faculties appointed as ambassadors and ELC carries out campaign for electoral registration

-2. Whether students' co-ordinator and co-ordinating faculty members are appointed by the College and whether the ELCs are functional?
+Our students and faculties appointed as ambassadors and ELC carries out campaign for electoral registration 2.
+Whether students' co-ordinator and co-ordinating faculty members are appointed by the College and whether the ELCs are functional?
 Whether the ELCs are representative in character?
 Though the institution has the ELC and some of the faculty members and group of students has been coordinating the proper information about the electoral process and the Right to vote among the community people during their fieldwork practicum and extension activity.
 Besides, the department of field work, Students Development Committee and

-- 3. What innovative programmes and initiatives undertaken by the ELCs?
-These may include voluntary contribution by the students in electoral processes-participation in voter registration of students and communities where they come from, assisting district election administration in conduct of poll, voter awareness campaigns, promotion of ethical voting, enhancing participation of the under privileged sections of society especially transgender, commercial sex workers, disabled persons, senior citizens, etc. - 4.
-Any socially relevant projects/initiatives taken by College in electoral related issues especially research projects, surveys, awareness drives, creating content, publications highlighting their contribution to advancing democratic values and participation in electoral processes, etc. - 5.
-Extent of students above 18 years who are yet to be enrolled as voters in the electoral roll and efforts by ELCs as well as efforts by the College to institutionalize mechanisms to register eligible students as voters.
+NSS had organized an awareness program for rural population on the "Right to Vote.
+3. What innovative programmes and initiatives undertaken by the ELCs?
+These may include voluntary contribution by the students in electoral processes-participation in voter registration of students and communities where they come from, assisting district election administration in conduct of poll, voter awareness campaigns, promotion of ethical voting, enhancing participation of the under privileged sections of society especially transgender, commercial sex workers, disabled persons, senior citizens, etc. Being a social work institution always take the initiative and voluntarily contributions to create awareness about the voters' role and responsibilities as wise citizens.
+Whenever the district election administration conducts the poll they asked the faculty and students for its awareness campaign and promotion of ethical voting in society.
+Various Information, Education and Communication (IEC) activities on ELC has been carried out b the students at their respective communities.
+These IEC activities involves Street Plays, Rallies and FGDs.
+4. Any socially relevant projects/initiatives taken by College in electoral related issues especially research projects, surveys, awareness drives, creating content, publications highlighting their contribution to advancing democratic values and participation in electoral processes, etc. The institution participated in various awareness activities and involved students for community sensitization about importance of voting as a rights.
+The faculty member of the college planned activities in the community field work and encourage students for participate in registration of new voters.
+Most of the faculty and staff members participated in election duties for smooth functioning of election process.
+5. Extent of students above 18 years who are yet to be enrolled as voters in the electoral roll and efforts by ELCs as well as efforts by the College to institutionalize mechanisms to register eligible students as voters.
+The institute celebrate constitute day every year and made awareness among newly admitted students about enrolment as voters.
+Apart from that, students sensitize on fundamental rights and duties of citizens.
+The NSS program officer and students development officer gives orientation in which they asked and marked those who enrol as a voter and students those who found not yet registered, guiding them and aware them of the registration process the electoral register office, how to fill out the form etc.